VijayaBasireddy10/Miniproject-cdk/README.md

 - Decide if requests should be allowed or blocked based on token validity
 - Pass authenticated user information to the ProjectLambda function

-**Why here**: The Authorizer Lambda depends on Stack 1's Cognito User Pool, making this the correct location in the dependency chain.
+**Why here**: The Authorizer Lambda depends on Stack 1's Cognito User Pool, making this the correct place in the dependency chain.

 #### Stack Dependency Flow